-The Master of Science in Finance (MSF) Program is a rigorous 10-month degree program offering a number of unique features and benefits:
+The Master of Science in Finance (MSF) Program is a rigorous 36 credit hour program offering a number of unique features and benefits:

 - STEM-to-Stocks Accelerated Admissions: The Accelerated Admissions is for non-finance Texas A&M students in their Sophomore or Junior year that are interested in working in a finance-related position.
 The benefits to getting a head start are invaluable as students will have increased opportunities for networking and internships within the Mays Business School.
 Additionally, students will pay the discounted undergraduate rate for up to 15 credit hours of graduate level courses.

 - Sophomore admissions: Students will take the prerequisite courses and begin taking graduate level classes while finishing their undergraduate degree.

 - Junior admissions: Students will have already taken the prerequisite courses, and they will begin taking graduate level classes senior year.

 - Accelerated Entry for A&M December Graduates: The MSF program has a spring entry option for students who are admitted as a sophomore or junior in the Accelerated Admissions program.

 Schedule: Students attend class full-time from August to May.

 Curriculum: Students must complete 36 credit hours to earn the master’s degree.

 Professional Designations: The program provides exam preparation for the Chartered Financial Analyst (CFA) exam and the Chartered Market Technician (CMT) exam.
 Scholarships are available for these exams as well.